Izzywa/Database/DESIGN.md

     - `CHECK(phone is NULL or phone regexp '^[0-9]+$')`
     - Used `VARCHAR` instead of int to take into consideration of phone numbers that need to be stored with 0 as the leading character.
     - Constraint added to only allow digits to be stored in this column.
+- `medical_history`
+    - Notable medical history of the patient
 - `birth_date`
     - `DATE NOT NULL`
     - Stored in 'YYYY-MM-DD' format.